 - Controlled access and surveillance systems

-- Product tracking and inventory systems
+- Product tracking and inventory controls

 - Compliance with national narcotics regulations

-- Verified commercial buyers or industrial partners
+- Verified commercial buyers or off-taker agreements where applicable

 Economic Opportunities for Ghana